vinicechin/engineering-product/README.md

 A WAR is generated at 'target' folder

 ### 1.3 Start a virtual environment :
+Generate the virtual environment
 ```
 $ vagrant up

 ```

-This will generate the virtual environment
+Enter the virtual environment
 ```
 $ vagrant ssh

 ```
-Run this to enter the virtual environment

 ### 1.4 Open in a virtual environment :
+Inside the virtual environment go to vagrant_scripts folder
 ```
 $ cd /vagrant_scripts/

 ```

-Inside the virtual environment go to vagrant_scripts folder
+Deploy the application with tomcat
 ```
 $ sudo ./deploy-snapshot.sh

 ```
-Deploy the application with tomcat

 ### 1.5 Visualize the application :
 Access http://192.168.33.14:8080/engeneering-product/